abelcabezaroman/definitive-image-comparison-slider/README.md

 ## Description

-Light Vanilla Javascript library to compare multiples images with sliders.
+Light Vanilla Javascript library (8kb minified) to compare multiples images with sliders.
 Also, you can add text and filters to your images.

 ## Installation